Grismund/i-am-the-forest-srd/README.md

 If you are unfamiliar with the idea of rolling on oracle tables, below are some guidelines.

 - The goal is "inspiring idea," not "correct idea."
 If a roll gives you a great idea, but it doesn't perfectly match the roll, favor the great idea over a literal interpretation.
 - Look for unexpected connections.
-Does your Forest have a low Nature Value for Wood and you rolled "Hated Cateclysm" for history?
+Does your Forest have a low Nature Value for Wood and you rolled "Hated Cataclysm" for history?
 Maybe a meteor hit the Forest hundreds of years ago, burning the trees to a crisp!
 - Reroll if you really draw a blank.
 Feel free to find another result if you try but can't think of anything.

 ### Step 3: Define Your Ally